 In summary, the valuation you receive prior to selling your property or extending your ownership needs to be conducted by a qualified Chartered Surveyor and RICS registered valuer with experience of the local property market to be sure it meets the requirements of all parties in the agreement.

-Kempton Carr Croft employs over 15 RICS registered valuers, each with their own specialisms and local area expertise.
-Between them they have over 50 years of experience and they can value all kinds of commercial and residential property throughout London and the South East.
+Kempton Carr Croft employs over 20 RICS registered valuers, each with their own property and locality expertise and they can value all kinds of commercial and residential property throughout London and the South East.